bbartling/easy-aso/README.md

 ## In Progress
 - [x] Overhaul app code with bacpypes3
-- [ ] Test basic functionality on a test bench scenario with another fake BACnet app to simulate a fake AHU system and VAVs
+- [X] Test basic functionality with a fake BACnet app
-- [ ] Create unit tests for generic supervisory processes in BAS contracting, such as OA-Temp share and Occupancy Scheduling
+- [ ] Create units for algorithms
 - [ ] Publish the project as a Python library on PyPI
 - [ ] Add support for BACnet Read Multiple
 - [ ] Make tutorials for: